GEUS-Glaciology-and-Climate/HOLSEA-GL/README.md

 ## Contribute with new data
 We welcome contributions of new data to the HOLSEA-GL database.
 To contribute:
-- Download the modified HOLSEA-GL.xlsx template from
+- Download the modified ***HOLSEA-GL-new-data-template.xlsx*** template here
-- Add your data
+- Add your data to the template
+- Contribute your data to this Github repository

 ### Data labels
 Make use of the data labels to ensure that new contributions are categorised accordingly: